 Standards for Compliance

-Extensive effort is made to adhere to the standards set forth in Section 508 of the Rehabilitation Act of 1973, as amended.
+Extensive effort is made to adhere to the Federal Section 508 Standards requirements set forth in the Rehabilitation Act that was amended in 1998.
 These standards were created to help eliminate barriers in information technology, make new opportunities available for people with disabilities and encourage the development of technologies that help achieve these goals.
 For more information about these standards please visit the Section 508 web site ( www.section508.gov) or the Federal Access Board web site ( www.access-board.gov).

 In addition, this web site also strives to comply with the Massachusetts Web Accessibility Standards.
 These standards, adopted in May of 2000, were developed by the Massachusetts Information Technology Division (ITD) to ensure that all Massachusetts Agency web pages are accessible for all users.
-These standards are based on the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines and have been actively incorporated throughout this web site.
+These standards are based primarily on Federal Section 508 Standards with some elements from the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines and have been actively incorporated throughout this web site.

-If you are unable to view any of the downloadable files on this web site, efforts will be made to provide you with a hard copy of this material.
-Simply contact the webmaster.
+If you are unable to view any of the downloadable files on this web site, efforts will be made to provide you with a copy of this material in an alternate format.
+Simply use the feedback form on this Portal to make your request.

-We also welcome your questions about this accessibility statement and comments on how to improve the site's accessibility.
+We also welcome your questions about the web site's accessibility policy and comments on how to improve the site's accessibility.
+Please contact us by using the feedback form on this Portal, by telephone, or at the mailing address below.